 Many of these taxes need to be filed within the first nine months of death.
 Because most people choose to have the death benefit paid out in one tax-free lump sum, a life insurance policy can cover these costs immediately.

 If your life insurance policy becomes a part of your estate when you die — perhaps because your listed beneficiaries are dead or you listed your estate as your beneficiary — the death benefit could be taxed if its addition increases the value of your estate enough that it’s now subject to taxes.
-Working with an expert can help you identify the best strategy for protecting your estate while creating a safety net for your loved ones.

 Any time you’re making a big financial decision, especially one that includes the financial health of your loved ones, you should work with a financial advisor to create a plan and make sure you have the proper protections in place.
-The right financial strategy is going to differ for each person based on their individual estate and dependent needs, and some people may also need to consider additional provisions, such as an irrevocable life insurance trust.
+The right financial strategy is going to differ for each person based on their estate and dependent needs, and some people may also need to consider additional provisions, such as an irrevocable life insurance trust.

 Typically, no. A will is a legal document that distributes the assets in your estate.
 A life insurance policy’s death benefit is not intended to be part of your estate and goes directly to the beneficiaries in your policy when you die.